Bus Rapid Transit projects

 A network of METRO BRT lines is planned for the Minneapolis-St. Paul area:

-- The METRO A Line on Snelling Avenue, Ford Parkway and 46th Street opened on June 11, 2016.
+- The METRO A Line on Snelling Avenue, Ford Parkway and 46th Street opened in 2016.
 See a 2017 snapshot of the A Line.

 - The D Line on Chicago and Emerson-Fremont Avenues will be constructed in 2021-2022, pending full project funding.

-- The B Line on Lake Street and Marshall Avenue is advancing through project planning.
+- The B Line on Lake Street / Marshall Avenue is advancing through project planning.

 - The E Line on Hennepin Avenue entered planning in 2019.